-To help you decide, in this month’s blog we’re getting up close and personal with quartz.
-Read on to discover more…
+To help you decide, we’re getting up close and personal with quartz.
+Read on for your ultimate guide to quartz worktops…

 There’s a degree of confusion surrounding quartz worktops.
 Often placed on a par with granite and marble, it begs the question is quartz also a natural stone worktop?

-The straightforward answer is no. But there’s nothing simple about quartz.
+The simple answer is, no. But there’s nothing simple about quartz.

 Quartz itself is the second most abundant mineral in the Earth’s crust – and also one of the hardest.
-But left in its natural state, it’s unsuitable as a worktop.
+But it’s unsuitable as a worktop if left in its natural state.